These money-saving tips will help your small business run efficiently and profitably.

 Because your cash reserves are limited, you want to use your funds for campaigns that generate actionable data, which you can use to improve your future marketing campaigns.

 Editor's note: Need a loan for your business?
 Fill out the below questionnaire to have our vendor partners contact you with free information.

 3. Take advantage of tax deductions and exemptions.

-While taxes can be a painful expense item on an income statement or balance sheet, there are several ways to use tax deductions to make some significant cash savings.
-Tax deductions include everything from auto expenses and employee benefits to little-known items, such as the interest on your loan, that have been defined by the Internal Revenue Service (IRS) as "helpful and appropriate."
+While taxes can be a painful expense item on an income statement or balance sheet, there are several ways you can use tax deductions to save significant cash.
+Possible tax deductions include everything from auto expenses and employee benefits to little-known items, such as the interest on your loan, that the IRS has defined as "helpful and appropriate."

-There are additional savings to be made, thanks to tax reforms that have been sweeping the corporate world over the past couple of years.
-According to one analysis, the $5.6 million tax exemption that went into effect in 2018 could have significant effects on income and corporate taxes for individuals and businesses, and is something startups should watch out for over the coming years.
+There are additional savings to be made, thanks to the tax reforms that have swept the corporate world over the past couple of years.
+According to legal firm Batson Nolan, the $5.6 million tax exemption that went into effect in 2018 could have significant effects on income and corporate taxes for individuals and businesses, which startups should watch out for over the coming years.

 4. Streamline your HR functions.

 One of the biggest perks of being a business owner is the ability to manage a workforce, which, for newly funded startups, shows investors your determination to achieve your business's goals and objectives.

 Human resource departments, however, are among the biggest culprits of financial waste within organizations.
 Businesses can lose money on many HR elements, including long and expensive hiring processes, high employee turnover, duplicate job roles, and – perhaps the biggest headache for investors – litigation as a result of poor employee relations.
 By making your HR department run more efficiently, you create real opportunities to save money – not only within the HR department, but across different levels of your business structure.